Complete Game Logic with Sabotage: Conclusion

-The virtue of \glmuname (\glmushortname) is that it allows the description of games featuring arbitrarily nested recursive games.
-Unlike ordinary \GLname, the extended version is significantly more expressive than the \lmuname, although it remains syntactically close to \glshortname.
-We have identified the fragment of \glmushortname that corresponds exactly to the \lmuname in expressiveness and transferred completeness of \lmuname to obtain a complete and natural proof calculus for this fragment.
+The advantage of \glmuname (\glmushortname) is that it allows the description of games featuring arbitrarily nested (co)recursive games.
+Unlike ordinary \glname, the extended version is significantly more expressive than the \lmuname, although it remains syntactically close to \glshortname.
+This paper identified the fragment of \glmushortname that corresponds exactly to the \lmuname in expressiveness and transferred completeness of the \lmuname to obtain a complete and natural proof calculus for this fragment.